dilips86/Twittwilio/README.md

 #For Testing Purposes

 If you are a twilio user ,you could very well send yourself the latest tweet by giving your phone number.
-(I am a twilio registered user ,so in case you want to try texting me your latest tweet you could just put my phone number in the recipient box.)

 #Developer's Note